 EP4 Antagonist Program

-IK-007, an inhibitor of a critical cancer immunosuppressive metabolic pathway and a rapid proof-of-concept opportunity, is now advancing in the clinic as Ikena’s lead program.
+IK-007, an inhibitor of a critical cancer immunosuppressive metabolic pathway and a rapid proof-of-concept opportunity, is in Phase 1b/2 clinical trials.

 EP4 Antagonist Program